base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 Indexers, in a broad context, play a fundamental role in organising and optimising data retrieval within various systems.
 These tools act as navigational aids, allowing efficient access to specific information by creating structured indexes.

-In the context of blockchain and dApps, indexers go beyond traditional databases, facilitating streamlined access to on-chain data.
+In the context of blockchain and onchain apps, indexers go beyond traditional databases, facilitating streamlined access to onchain data.
 This includes transaction histories, smart contract states, and event logs.

 ## Setup

-In this chapter, we will delve into the intricacies of SubQuery indexer configuration.
+In this chapter, you will delve into the intricacies of SubQuery indexer configuration.
 The chapter is subdivided into sections dedicated to each specific file type, all of which require configuration.

 ### Your Project Manifest File